Mark 14 torpedo: Problems

 Some of these flaws had the unfortunate property of masking or explaining other flaws.
 Skippers would fire torpedoes and expect the magnetic influence exploder to sink the target ship.
 When the torpedoes did not explode, they started to believe the magnetic influence exploder did not work.
 Against orders, some submariners disabled the magnetic influence feature of the Mark 6 exploder, suspecting it was faulty, and went for contact exploder hits; such efforts would confuse the issues.
 Looking back in 1953, the BuOrd speculated, "Many shots planned for impact against the side of a ship missed because of deep running, yet damaged the enemy due to the magnetic influence feature of the Mark 6."
-When later tests discovered the torpedoes ran deeper than set, the submarine command then believed that the torpedoes ran so deeply that the magnetic influence exploder could not sense the target ship; the failure to explode had been due entirely to the depth setting and that nothing was wrong with the magnetic influence exploder.
+When later tests discovered the torpedoes ran deeper than set, the submarine command then believed that the torpedoes ran so deeply that the magnetic influence exploder could not sense the target ship; that the failure to explode had been due entirely to the depth setting and that nothing was wrong with the magnetic influence exploder.
 When the depth issue was fixed, the magnetic influence exploder's premature detonation made it seem like the exploder was working but little damage would be done to the target ship.
 It was only after the magnetic influence feature was deactivated that problems with the contact exploder would be discernible.

 Running too deep

 On 24 December 1941, during a war patrol, Commander Tyrell D. Jacobs in Sargo fired eight torpedoes at two different ships with no results.
 When two additional merchantmen came in view, Jacobs took extra care to set up his torpedo shots.
 He pursued the targets for fifty-seven minutes and made certain the TDC bearings matched perfectly before firing two torpedoes at each ship from an average range of 1000 yd.
 The shots should have hit, but all failed to explode.

-A few days after he discovered the torpedoes were running too deep, and corrected the problem, Jacobs detected a big, slow tanker.
+A few days later, he discovered the torpedoes were running too deep, and corrected the problem, Jacobs detected a big, slow tanker.
 Again, his approach was meticulous, firing one torpedo at a close range of 1200 yd.
 It missed.
 Exasperated, Jacobs broke radio silence to question the Mark 14's reliability.

 A similar experience happened to Pete Ferrall in Seadragon, who fired eight torpedoes for only one hit and began to suspect the Mark 14 was faulty.